elastic/kibana/rfcs/text/0014_api_documentation.md

 # Screenshots

-TODO when I have better screenshots.
+TODO when there are better screenshots.

 # Architecture design